 Barefoot or Minimal Shoes

 Some people will wear these kinds of shoes on the roughest trails out there, but they've (hopefully) put the time in to do so safely.
-If you're new to these shoe styles, they're best on trails with few obstructions since there is little protection from a stubbed toe.
+If you're new to these shoe styles, they're best on trails with few obstructions since there is little material protecting you from getting a stubbed toe.
 Trust us on that one.

 One of the benefits of a minimally cushioned shoe is how connected you feel to the trail, enabling nimble foot placement.